rwcarlsen/cas/README.rst

 * cli tools

+  - make fad-snap optionally work on a piped or arg list of files instead of always walking the entire root directory

+  - make fad-snap only make new snapshots of files that have changed.

   - make cli tools (mount, find, snap, mod, stat) work from any nesting level within a mount directory (not just the mount root).